wrnu/startup-sample-project/README.md

 ## Introduction

 Welcome to your new project.
 This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
-It provides scripts for developing and running locally, as well as "Infrastructure-as-Code" using Terraform to allow the app to be easily deployed to public cloud environments.
-Currently, AWS is supported, but support for other cloud targets may be added in the future.
+It provides scripts for developing and running locally.

 ## Prerequisites